IsoFrieze/SMBLevelDrawer/README.md

 `<leveltype>` is `0` for underwater, `1` for overworld, `2` for underground, and `3` for castle.
 This argument is required if you don't supply one of the supported game ROMs, as it is the only way to know where the level data is located within the input file.
 For supported game ROMs, the addresses are within the NES's address space.
 For other input files, the addresses are offsets from the start of the file.

+If you supply a ROM file, but don't supply a level name, ID, or address, the program will draw all levels and sublevels in the game.

 ## Game